bsenftner/ffvideo/README.md

 Some of the coding examples in this project include:
  - An FFmpeg library supporting
    - video files, USB Cameras, IP Cameras and IP video services
-   - video file seeks, scrubbing, AVFilterGrph filters, and frame exporting
+   - video file seeks, scrubbing, unlimited AVFilterGraph filters, and frame exporting
    - This project uses the author's modified FFmpeg located here
      - https://github.com/bsenftner/FFmpeg
      - The modification is to support unexpected IP and USB stream dropouts